Nithanth/SAM2_analysis/README.md

 3. Add an entry to the `PIPELINE_MAP` dictionary in `main.py`, mapping a unique string key (e.g., `"my_new_eval"`) to your function (`run_my_pipeline`).
 4. Create a new configuration file in `config/` specifying `"pipeline_name": "my_new_eval"` and any parameters your new pipeline requires.
 5. Run using `python main.py --config config/my_new_config.json`.

+When the path is prefixed with "pytorch:", the pipeline will:

+1. Instantiate the SAM2 model architecture from the library code
+2. Load weights directly from the specified .pt file using PyTorch's loading mechanisms
+3. Configure any necessary processor components for image preprocessing